 “Why?”
 I asked without thinking.

-“Because,” he answered, “I have clients coming and who they are is none of your business, pussy.”
+“Because,” he answered, “I have clients, girl, and who they are is none of your business.”

 Sierra stepped behind me and put three blindfolds in my lap.
 She held them up, one by one.
 They were perfumed.
 One was black.
 One was a beautiful blue and gold paisley, Another was blocks of purple, red and gold.
 They were all perfumed.

 “Which would you like?” she asked with a beautiful accent—the first time I had heard her voice.

 She drew it over my eyes and tied it firmly behind my head.
 “Is that too tight?”

 She squeezed my shoulder and kissed me beneath my ear, a kindness that made me grateful for the blindfold hiding my tears.
 I heard her return to her chair in the back corner of the room.
 Her footsteps were like whispers.
 Her name was my safe word.

 There was another long silence.
 I could hear the elevator’s bells stopping at other floors.
 Nervousness fluttered in each breath like a caged bird.
 I sat with my knees together and to the side, my hands clasped in my lap.
 “You’re a beautiful slave girl,” he finally said.
 “And I wonder if your pussy is as beautiful as you are?”’

 “Lift your skirt and spread our legs, girl.”

 My heart raced, but I lifted my dress and hesitantly opened my legs.